-The oldest building in Quebec of which reliable record exists, is that at the corner of St. Louis and

-Garden street, opposite the St. Louis Hotel now occupied by Mr. J. Williams, tonsorial and capilary artist.
-The late Mr. Glackemeyer, N.P., had in his possession a deed of its transfer on November 30th, 1674.
-It is said that this house was occupied by Surgeon Arnoux, who attended General Montcalm on his death-bed.
+THE oldest building at Quebec of which reliable record exists, is that at the corner of St Louis and Garden street, now occupied by Mr. J. Williams, tonsorial and capillary artist.
+The late Mr. Glackemeyer, N. P., had in his possession a deed of its transfer on November 30th, 1674.
+It is this House which (in 1750) was occupied by Surgeon Arnoux, who attended General Montcalm on his dead-bed.
+Montcalm died in this house and was laid out there, thence carried to his grave in the Ursuline (convent) chapel.
 It is also believed that the articles of capitulation (of Quebec) were signed in this house.
 The Chateau St. Louis was too much exposed to the guns of the English during the siege to admit of its being used as previously for official purposes.